 1) Find a niche

-Many RIAs recognize the value of identifying their target market, but they continue to operate under a business model that caters to the general public.
-An advisor can easily get lost in the crowd as a result of this.
+Many RIAs recognize the value of identifying their target market, but continue to operate under a business model that caters to the general public.
+An advisor can easily get lost in the crowd as a result.
 Financial advisors should not only know whom they’re trying to meet but also identify a niche that would best fit their needs

 2) Use social media